Assistant Professor Division of Vascular Surgery Department of Surgery

 - Ucuzian AA, Bufalino DV, Pang Y, Greisler HP.
 “Angiogenic Endothelial Cell Invasion into Fibrin is Stimulated by Proliferating Smooth Muscle Cell.”
 Microvascular Research.
 Nov 22; 90:40-7.
 Epub 2013 Jul 22.

 My clinical interests include the broad spectrum of vascular disease including open and endovascular treatments for peripheral arterial disease, venous disease, carotid disease, dialysis access, and aortic disease.
-I have a special interest in coordinating multidisciplinary care for limb preservation in patients with peripheral vascular disease.

-Heart and Vascular Surgical Services,
+Heart and Vascular Surgical Services, Vascular Surgery

 Vascular Surgery - Board Certified